ricardoquesada/bluepad32/examples/pico_w/README.md

 - Example code: licensed under Public Domain.
 - Bluepad32: licensed under Apache 2.
 - BTstack:
-  - Commercial license is already paid by the Raspberry Pi foundation, but only when used in a Pico W.
+  - Commercial license is already paid by the Raspberry Pi foundation, but only when used in a Pico W or Pico 2 W.
   - <https://github.com/raspberrypi/pico-sdk/blob/master/src/rp2_common/pico_btstack/LICENSE.RP>